A leather jacket is an essential and classic item in any person's wardrobe. If cared for properly, leather jackets can be loved and enjoyed for life.

 Changing the lining in your leather jacket is another great way to give it new life and increase the overall lifespan.
 You've also got the freedom to be as bold as you like with your fabric and colour choice, to really personalise your jacket.

-When you order Clothes Doctor's Leather Relining service, we meticulously cut the old lining from your item, then use it as a pattern to draw out, cut and stitch a replacement into place.
+When you request a leather relining from us, we meticulously cut the old lining from your item, then use it as a pattern to draw out, cut and stitch a replacement into place.
 Choose from a range of fabulous fabrics and colours to add a personal touch!

 Restoring the colour of your leather jacket is a really simple way to restore some life.
 Whether you love your jacket but aren't sure on the colour, or would simply like a touch-up, recolouring is the perfect way to refresh an old favourite.